 SunPeak works with the most reputable solar equipment manufacturers and uses the highest quality components available.
 Each have been thoroughly tested together to ensure a safe and reliable system.

-SunPeak has achieved approval for its electrical and fire prevention measures on projects involving FM Global.
-FM Global is an industry-leading commercial/industrial insurance company.
-Their required list of design and safety expectations exceed industry standards and required code for fire and electrical protections, as well as many structural stressors such as wind, snow, and seismic loading.
+SunPeak has achieved approval for its electrical and fire prevention measures on projects insured by some of the most stringent commercial/industrial insurance companies.
+SunPeak's design and safety protocols exceed industry standards and required code for fire and electrical protections, as well as many structural stressors such as wind, snow, and seismic loading.

 Is disconnecting electrical power from the arrays complicated?
 Can the arrays generate electricity after they are disconnected?